-Williston was one of the first prep schools to offer girls hockey, which started in 1983.
-The team plays in the New England Preparatory School Athletic Council (NEPSAC) division 1 against the best prep programs in New England, including Deerfield Academy and the Berkshire School.
-The team has sent girls to compete in the Division 1 and Division 3 level at college, including Monique Lyons, a freshman on the hockey team at Brown University, Harvard freshman Emily Hammann, and Natalie Stott and Maeve Reynolds, currently juniors on the Amherst College hockey team.
+Williston was one of the first prep schools to offer girls ice hockey, which started in 1983.
+The team plays in the New England Preparatory School Athletic Council (NEPSAC) Division 1 against the best prep programs in New England, including Deerfield Academy and the Berkshire School.
+The team has sent girls to compete in the Division 1 and Division 3 level at college, including Monique Lyons, a freshman on the hockey team at Brown University, Harvard freshman Emily Hamann, and Natalie Stott and Maeve Reynolds, currently juniors on the Amherst College hockey team.

-Coach Talbot Syfu, has been coaching ice hockey for 22 seasons.
+Coach Talbot Syfu has been coaching ice hockey for 22 seasons.

 “I came to Williston to work in Admissions, coach, be an advisor and dorm parent,” she said.
 “I had such a positive experience here [and] I wanted to give back and provide the same experience for others.”
 Talbot graduated from Williston in 1998.